joeyipara02/Azure-AD-Project/README.md

-* **Just like we did with the resource group, we want to click "Create" and select on Azure Virtual Machine.**
+* **Click "Create" and select on Azure Virtual Machine.**

 ![Alt Text](https://i.imgur.com/vnJPr37.png)

 * **First thing we are going to do is click on the drop down bar on Resource Group and select the Resource Group you just created.
-The name of my Resource Group is ADProject so I'm going to select on ADProject.**
+The name of my Resource Group is ADProject so I'm going to select ADProject.**

 ![Alt Text](https://i.imgur.com/YDrpxtB.png)